hydradatabase/hydra/DEVELOPERS.md

 * [spilo_commons.py](https://github.com/zalando/spilo/blob/master/postgres-appliance/scripts/spilo_commons.py)
 * [post_init.sh](https://github.com/zalando/spilo/blob/master/postgres-appliance/scripts/post_init.sh)

-To update to a newer Spilo version, you need to copy the above files from the specific Spilo version and add the corresponding bits to enable the Columnar/Hydra extensions.
+To update to a newer Spilo version, you need to copy the above files from the specific Spilo version and add the corresponding bits to enable the Columnar extensions.
 Make sure you use `diff` to understand what needs to be added first before updating.
 In the future, we may provide a script to simplify the update process.